-Name Campus/Department dem-Edroy ISD Employee Handbook.
-I agree to policies, and procedures defined or referenced Employees have the option of receiving the han dbook in electronic format or hard copy. r the Employee Resources tab to access the ocated under the Documents heading Please indicate your choice by checking the app ropriate box below: I choose to receive the employee handbeen responsibility for accessing it according to · ☐ I choose to receive a hard copy of the en nployee handbook.
-The information in this handbook is subject to c policies may supersede, modify, or render obso As the district provides updated policy informat abiding by the changes. lete the information summarized in this book.
-I understand that no modifications to contractu employment relationships are intended by this l • I understand that I have an obligation to inform changes in personal information such as phone responsibility for contacting my supervisor or the concerns or need further explanation. number, address, etc. I also accept Signature Dat :e Please sign and date this receipt and forward it to your Supervisor.
+Name Campus/Department I hereby acknowledge receipt of a copy of the Or read the handbook and abide by the standards, in this document.
+Employees have the option of receiving the hand dbook in electronic format or hard copy.
+Please visit www.oeisd.orq and click the Staff i be located under the Please indicate your choice by checking the appr ropriate box below: ☐ I choose to receive the employee handboresponsibility for accessing it according to • ☐ I choose to receive a hard copy of the em nployee handbook.
+The information in this handbook is subject to che policies may supersede, modify, or render obsole As the district provides updated policy informationabilities by the changes. ete the information summarized in this book.
+I understand that no modifications to contractual employment relationships are intended by this h • I understand that I have an obligation to inform changes in personal information such as phone responsibility for contacting my supervisor or the concerns or need further explanation. number, address, etc. I also accept Signature Date Please sign and date this receipt and forward it t to your Supervisor.